-This research project is related to several strands of literature.
-The first one is regarding the formation and spatial distribution of family firms (Bennedsen et al., 2007; Lu and Tao, 2009; Mueller and Philippon, 2011; Cai et al., 2013; Amore, 2017; Fan, Gu and Yu, 2021), and more broadly, the origins of industry structure and business ownership structures (Guiso, Sapienza and Zingales, 2004; Bertrand and Schoar, 2006; Cetorelli and Strahan, 2006: Stuetzer et al., 2016: Pierce and Snyder, 2020).
-Previous studies have shown that the gender of a departing CEO's firstborn child (Bennedsen et al., 2007), contract enforcement (Lu and Tao, 2009), social capital (Amore, 2017) and collective culture (Fan, Gu and Yu, 2021) could impact family control and family engagement in firms, thus affecting the formation of family firms.
+by the share of family firms at the county level, and the underlying mechanisms.
+Regional-level analyses on the distribution of family firms could offer deeper insights into the industry structure and patterns of business ownership of a region.
 Mueller and Philippon (2011) show that family firms are more common in countries where labor relations are hostile, based on around 30 observations.
 Without a good measure of the prevalence of family firms across countries, Bertrand and Schoar (2006) point out that cultural norms could impact industry structure measured by average establishment size and the fraction of self-employed, which they believe are related to the fraction of family firms.
-We contribute to this literature by systematically analysing the effect of historical family culture on the formation of family firms and the prevalence of family firms by using the share of family firms as the measure of industry structure at a more disaggregated level.
+We contribute to this literature by systematically analysing the effect of historical family culture on the spatial distribution of family firms by using the share of family firms as the measure of industry structure at a more disaggregated level.

 The second strand of literature to which we contribute is on the impact of family culture.
-The relationship between family culture and economic development has been discussed extensively in the literature (Banfield, 1958; Coleman, 1990; Greif, 2006; Bertrand and Schoar, 2006; Alesina and Giuliano, 2014; Greif and Tabellini, 2017).
+The relationship between family culture and economic outcomes has been discussed extensively in the literature.
 The majority of the studies claim that stronger family ties impede economic development.
-In addition, family culture is proved to be correlated with labor market outcomes (Alesina and Giuliano, 2010; Alesina et al., 2015), participation in politics (Alesina and Giuliano, 2011), emergence of pension systems (Galasso and Profeta, 2018) and cooperative behaviors (Enke, 2019).
-This project is also broadly related to the literature studying the impact of culture on economic outcomes through shaping institutions (Doepke and Zilibotti, 2008; Tabellini, 2010; Spolaore and Wacziarg, 2013; Michalopoulos and Papaioannou, 2013; Giavazzi, Schiantarelli and Serafinelli, 2013; Padró i Miquel et al., 2015; Currie et al., 2016).
-Family firms perform and behave differently compared to non-family firms in many respects.
-We contribute to this literature by providing evidence that family culture could affect economic outcomes by influencing the composition of firms in a region: it might impede individual forms of entrepreneurship if Weber (1904) is correct, but it will facilitate the establishment of family firms.
+In addition, family culture is proven to be correlated with labor market outcomes (Alesina and Giuliano, 2010; Alesina et al., 2015), participation in politics (Alesina and Giuliano, 2011), the emergence of pension systems (Galasso and Profeta, 2018) and cooperative behaviors (Enke, 2019).
+Relatedly, Chen et al. (2022) adopt a similar genealogy measure and document that historical clan leads to fewer modern banks in China.
+Zhang (2020) observes that genealogy density correlates with entrepreneurial propensity and the proportion of the economy in the private sector.
+We differ by studying family firms featuring the dominance of a single family in firms, which has profound implications for firm behaviours and performance.
+Moreover, we perform the analysis at the firm level and provide new insights into how family culture affects the management, financing, and inheritance of family firms.
+14